 This past Monday, the Manitoba Food History Truck rolled into Steinbach.
 I love food, and I love history, and the combination of the two in this way to be quite enticing.
-We caught up with Janice Thiessen and had a chance to ask her a few questions.
+We caught up with Janis Thiessen and had a chance to ask her a few questions.

 Erin: So you’re looking for oral history about food…

-Janice: Yeah!
+Janis: Yeah!
 So folks come on and cook a sample of food, just something that’s memorable — it doesn’t have to be good or fancy, just memorable to them.
 And while they’re cooking that, or while we cook it together, and then eat it together, we interview people about the story of their lives.
 Part of the project takes place on the truck, and part of it takes place in actual food-related businesses, on farms, in restaurants, poultry processors, you name it, we’ll go there.

 E: What’s one of the most interesting or unexpected stories that you’ve heard thus far?